fleet-sdk/docs/docs/transaction-building.md

 ## Example

-Building and signing a transaction using the dApp Connector protocol as a source of blockchain data.
+Build and sign a transaction using the dApp Connector protocol to access blockchain data.

 The following example is live and ready to play with at [stackblitz.com](https://stackblitz.com/fork/typescript-q1t3hl?file=index.ts).